Use the below filters to view our products by brand and category and learn more about how they could benefit your operations.

 Each plate freezer installation is custom designed to meet the client’s processing requirements.
 Consideration is given at the design stage to allow flexibility for future additions and upgrades as product throughput requirements grow.

 Plate freezers are available in automatic, semi-automatic or manual configurations.
-They can be supplied with range of refrigerants including ammonia (NH3) and carbon dioxide (CO2).
+They can be supplied with range of refrigerants including ammonia (NH3).

 Use the button below to find out more about our plate freezer range.